 You learn the hard way, really.
 I didn´t understand what publishing was.
 We all signed away our publishing to our management and it took a little bit of time to get it back, because we didn´t know what we were doing.
 We were young, sweet and innocent.
 I always thought you become a big band like Deep Purple or something, or you split up and disappear and go back to your day job.
 I didn´t realize there´s a middle ground, where we´re at, where you can make a living and I didn´t realize about royalties and publishing and PRS.
 All of that took years for me to figure out bit by bit.
 It all got sorted, but I had no clue in the early days and our management, haven´t never done it before and weren´t really music business people, didn´t advise me so I signed crap deals.
 But I´m not the only person to signs crap deals.

-bit.
-When you started out playing, who were one of the first musical heroes you
+Going back a bit.
+When you started out playing, who were one of the first musical heroes you got to meet?

 I was a big AC/DC fan and we got to support them.